 - Sim cards: There is 5G in Italy, although limited to the big cities and you get the best coverage with Wind Tre.

-- Digital nomad community: Italy has so many beautiful little nooks, charming towns, buzzing cities, and remote villages, that it is not really straightforward where to find digital nomads and work from home folks.
+- Digital nomad community: Italy has so many beautiful little nooks, charming towns, buzzing cities, and remote villages, that it is not really straightforward where to find digital nomads and work-from-home folks.
 The most popular tourist attractions, such as Florence, Venice, and Milano come with high price tags, and the cost of living can go up to 2,500 - 3,000 Euro per month if you rent a nice place in the city center and want to eat out some times per week.
 Therefore, let's check the smaller towns.
-But first action step: Join the Facebook group Digital Nomads Italy.
+But the first action step is: Join the Facebook group Digital Nomads Italy.

 - Cost of living: When traveling on a small to medium budget, check out Padova, Genoa, Bari, and Treviso.
 In general, the cost of living is highest in the north of Italy and reduces as further south you go.